 Since it deals with a sensitive topic like hacking, it’s like a double-edged sword.
-We have discussed it in the detailed Kali Linux review in the past so I am not going to bore you with the same stuff again.
+We have discussed it in the past with a detailed Kali Linux review, so I am not going to bore you with the same stuff again.

 While you can install Kali Linux by replacing the existing operating system, using it via a virtual machine would be a better and safer option.

 With VirtualBox, you can use Kali Linux as a regular application in your Windows/Linux system.
 It’s almost the same as running VLC or a game in your system.

 Using Kali Linux in a virtual machine is also safe.
 Whatever you do inside Kali Linux will NOT impact your ‘host system’ (i.e. your original Windows or Linux operating system).
 Your actual operating system will be untouched and your data in the host system will be safe.